Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 # Federations with Batch Shipyard
-The focus of this article is to explain the federation concept in Batch Shipyard and effectively deploying your workload across multiple pools that may span multiple Azure regions across the world.
+The focus of this article is to explain the federation concept in Batch Shipyard and effectively deploying your workload across multiple pools that may span multiple Azure regions around the world.

 ## Overview
 In Azure Batch, each pool within a Batch account is considered a logical